 Health care law and policy, insurance, aging, retirement, personal finance

 Hoffman, Allison K. and Jackson, Howell E., "Retiree Out-of-Pocket Healthcare Spending: A Study of Consumer Expectations and Policy Implications" (2013).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1880.